Top 5 essential activities to get ready for the European Privacy Regulation

 As previously mentioned on this blog, my law firm arranged a privacy breakfast in order to give practical tips to companies on what shall be done to be prepared for the 25th of May 2018 that is now only in one year time.

-Below are my top five takeaways and I hope you will find them interesting:
+Below are my top five takeaways and a video (in Italian) summarizing the topics:

 1. GDPR compliant privacy information notice and consents cannot wait